Buthidaung: Geography

-Buthidaung is one of the 16 towns in Rakhine state.
+Buthidaung is one of the 16 towns in Rakhine State.
 Buthidaung is situated about 16 miles from Maungdaw, and similarly to this town has no train station or airport.

 History

+Buthidaung was the birthplace of King Min Razagyi.

 Buthidaung has a majority Rohingya population, of which many have fled since the 2012 Rakhine State riots.
-Buthidaung has the second largest population of Rohingya after Maung Daw.
+Buthidaung has the second largest population of Rohingya after Maungdaw.